Short Answer

 • Closes: January 01, 2027

-• Trigger: The factory is designed for a capacity of 50,000 units per year, translating to 12,500 per quarter at full production rates [^] .
+• Trigger: The Tesla Semi factory is described as able to produce up to 50,000 Class 8 battery-electric tractors per year, which corresponds to ~12,500 per quarter only at full run-rate [^] .

 No historical resolution data available for this series.